makeabhishek/Create-website-using-github-domain/Instructions.md

-# Steps to create a website on Github
+# Steps to create a simple website on Github using .md file.
 Go to github. com.
 Login and create nw repository.
 Choose the name as your given username followed by'.github.io'.
 Fir example "mywebpage.github.io"

 # Github Markdown